Modeling Non-Gaussianities in Pulsar Timing Array data analysis using Gaussian Mixture Models: Method

 The free spectrum is obtained from the posterior samples of parameters characterizing the probability distribution of $a_n$.
 For Gaussian noise, it is directly given by the posterior distribution of its standard deviation $\sqrt{\Phi_n}$, since the term in the brackets behaves as a chi-square distribution with two degrees of freedom, as $\rho_n^2 = \Phi_n \langle \chi^2_2\rangle / 2 = \Phi_n$.

-When $a_n$ is described as a GMM, we found no closed form expression of the ensemble average for the sum of the squares.
+When $a_n$ is described as a 2 Gaussian GMM, the result is given by \autoref{tab:moments}.
+For more Gaussian in the GMM, we found no closed form expression of the ensemble average for the sum of the squares.
 However, the result can be easily obtained numerically by sampling the GMM.
 For a set of non-Gaussianity parameters $\Phi_n$, $\alpha$ and $c$, given that we have inferred the posterior distribution $p(\Phi_n, \alpha,c|\delta t)$ from data $\delta t$, the probability distribution $p(a_n,\Phi_n,\vec{\alpha}, \vec{c}|\delta t)$ is given by

 that is the prior probability defined in \autoref{eq:gaussian_mixture} weighted by the posterior probability of parameters $\Phi_n,\alpha,c$.
 The probability distribution of $a_n$ marginalized over the non-Gaussianity parameters can be obtained from the posterior samples of $\Phi_n,\alpha,c$.
 For $N_D$ samples drawn from $p(\Phi_n, \alpha,c|\delta t)$, we have